UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Proactively setting up utilities ensures a stress-free move-in day and protects your budget so you can settle in comfortably.

-Relocating is never easy, but approaching your utility setup with a clear, timeline-based strategy removes a significant layer of stress from the entire PCS process.
-By asserting your SCRA protections, claiming your military deposit waivers, properly utilizing your DLA funds, and taking advantage of long-term veteran assistance programs, you effectively protect your household budget from unnecessary financial strain.
-Take the time to set these essential services up correctly today, ensuring your new home remains a comfortable, efficient, and cost-effective sanctuary for the duration of your assignment.
+By actively asserting your SCRA protections early, claiming your military deposit waivers, properly utilizing your DLA and TLE funds, and taking full advantage of long-term veteran assistance programs, you effectively protect your household budget from unnecessary financial strain.
+Take the necessary time to set these essential household services up correctly today.
+By maintaining your moving binder and tracking your exact deposit payments, you ensure your transition out of the military will be just as smooth, keeping your home a comfortable, efficient, and cost-effective sanctuary for the duration of your assignment and beyond.

 Frequently Asked Questions About Veterans Utility Setup

-To secure deposit waivers and SCRA protections effortlessly, your physical PCS binder should include at least five printed copies of your official orders, front and back photocopies of your Military ID, a Power of Attorney if your spouse is handling the transfer, and your DD-214 if you are transitioning to veteran status.
+To secure your necessary deposit waivers and SCRA protections effortlessly, your physical PCS binder should include at least five printed copies of your official orders, front and back photocopies of your Military ID, a Power of Attorney if your spouse is handling the transfer, and your DD-214 if you are officially transitioning to veteran status.

 About the Author